Skip to main content

 We have a global reputation for science and research.
 From the rapid assessment of risks to consumer safety, to developing new surveillance techniques to identify risks more quickly, to understanding consumer values, attitudes and behaviours.

-We, with Food Standards Scotland, carry out risk analysis for these regulated products and provide advice to ministers, who decide whether the product can be placed on the market in England, Wales and Scotland.
-We also support the government’s work on trade opportunities for the UK, by providing risk assessments of countries that want to start importing to the UK and demonstrating our own food safety arrangements to countries we export to.
+We support the government’s work on trade opportunities for the UK, by providing risk assessments of countries that want to start importing to the UK and demonstrating our own food safety arrangements to countries we export to.
 We provide policy advice to support delivery of effective and risk-based official controls – these are inspections, audits and surveillance, sampling in food businesses.

 A green and white infographic with white circles and text.
-Incidents - In 2022/23, FSA investigated 2038 food, animal feed and environmental contamination incidents, helping to protect consumers by removing products from the market or notifying them of risks.
-Imported food - About 45% of food eaten in the UK is imported.
-Food business compliance - In 2022/23, 98.7% of meat food business operators were rated ‘Good’ or ‘Generally satisfactory’ or above for compliance with food safety, hygiene and animal w
+Each year we investigate about 2,000 food, animal feed and environmental contamination incidents.
+About 42%* of food eaten in the UK is imported.
+In 2023/24, 98.7% of meat food business operators were rated ‘Good’ or ‘Generally satisfactory’ or above for compliance with food safety, hygiene and animal welfare regulations.
+In 2023/24, products we received 109 live applications for us to authorise new products entering the market.

 We are a regulator

 FSA staff and veterinary contractors inspect, audit and assure businesses, including the signing of export health certificates.
-We work with local authorities who inspect local businesses selling food – setting the inspection framework, providing advice and guidance.
+We work with local authorities who inspect local businesses selling food – setting the inspection framework, providing advice and guidance, and monitoring their performance.
 We do the same for port health authorities, who inspect food imports.
 We are reforming the food safety regulatory framework to deliver more proportionate and risk-based assurance.

 We are a watchdog